Sleep Apnea Oral Appliance Therapy

 Signs and symptoms of sleep apnea

-It is nearly impossible for a you to diagnose sleep apnea by yourself, clearly because you will be asleep when it occurs.
-You can diagnose it by asking someone to observe your sleep or by recording your sleep.
+It is nearly impossible for you to self-diagnose sleep apnea by yourself, clearly because you are asleep when while it happens.
+You may ask someone to observe your sleep or by recording your sleep, but this is no substitute for receiving a diagnosis from a qualified medical professional.

 - Headaches in the morning.